 California’s coastline north of San Francisco is well-known for rocky cliffs, small coves with sandy shorelines, and numerous offshore rocks of all shapes and sizes.
-Some of the larger offshore rocks in these cold waters are important to sea birds and marine mammals because they provide vital refuges for long-traveling sea birds for rookeries (rest and rearing areas), and haul-out areas (onshore resting locations) for marine mammals.
+Some of the larger offshore rocks in these cold waters are important to sea birds and marine mammals because they provide vital refuges for long-traveling sea birds, rookery areas (bird resting and rearing locations), and haul-out areas (onshore resting locations) for marine mammals.
 Here amongst the craggy offshore rocks, about 16 miles north of the Golden Gate Bridge and approximately 800 feet offshore, is Double Point/Stormy Stack Rock Special Closure in Marin County.

 Smaller than marine protected areas (MPAs), California’s 14 special closures provide localized protection for sea birds and marine mammals, which can be easily disturbed when humans get too close.
 By restricting access to these important areas, special closures help to decrease the chances of humans flushing sea birds and marine mammals from their nesting and resting spots.

 Identified as the second largest sea bird breeding colony location along this section of the coast, as well as an active marine mammal haul-out site, Double Point/Stormy Stack Rock Special Closure was created to protect the many species that use the area.
 Species commonly found here include sea birds like the common murre, Brandt’s cormorant, pelagic cormorant, pigeon guillemot, ashy storm-petrel and brown pelican, as well as the harbor seals and California sea lions that haul-out on the rocky shore.